hanabi/hanabi.github.io/misc/Efficiency.md

 | 3 Suits (Clue Starved)                 | 1.25     | 1.50       | 1.88     | 1.50     |
 | 3 Suits (Throw It in a Hole)           | 1.00     | 1.36       | 1.88     | 1.36     |

-* Efficiency is defined as: `total cards that need to be played / total number of clues given`
+* Efficiency is defined as: `total cards that need to be played / total number of clues given or lost`
 * The formula for this is:
   * `(5 * number of suits) / (8 + floor((starting pace + number of suits - unusable clues) / discards per clue))`
   * "unusable clues" is 1 by default, but 2 in a 5/6-player game
   * "unusable clues" is also increased by the number of suits in a *Throw It in a Hole* game
   * "discards per clue" is 1 by default, but 2 in a *Clue Starved* game
-* To calculate the total number of clues given, we use:
+* To calculate the total number of clues given or lost, we use:
   * +8 for the 8 starting clues
   * starting pace because you get 1 clue per discard
   * number of suits because you get a clue back for each 5 played of the suit